Nems1/Portifolio/README.md

 As it is,this was an academic task to implement knowledge learnt on HTML and CSS only.
 Additional features and functional will sparingly affect the structural framework laid.

-It is website is still under improvement and it is 75% responsive.
+The website is still under improvement and it is 75% responsive.

 # Acknowledgement